RubyNepal/rubynepal.github.io/_posts/2015-08-07-ruby-and-rails-meetup.markdown

 ---
+author: zoras
+categories: [blog]
+comments: true
+date: 2015-08-07 14:03
 layout: post
+tags: [activities, meetup]
 title: "Join Ruby and Rails Meetup"
-date: 2015-08-07 14:03
-comments: true
-categories: [activities, meetup]
-author: zoras
 ---

 Every year around the world there are ruby meetup and rails meetup happenings, so why not organise Ruby/Rails Meetup here at Kathmandu.
 This meetup will not be just an event but also be a point of unite and interaction and sharing of knowledge and experiences between the distributed ruby developers in kathmandu valley.